huynguyen-and-friend-projects/smoldb/docs/dev-env.md

 1. Install the Docker and Dev Container extensions.
 2. Run the dev container.
 The Dockerfile used is [this one](../.devcontainer/Dockerfile).
 3. Wait for the image to build.
- The image will also configure CMake to setup build system for a Linux debug version using clang.
+ The image also configures CMake to setup build system for a Linux debug version using clang.

 > [!IMPORTANT]
-> When you exit the dev container, be sure to re-configure CMake build (with the convenience script).
+> When you exit the dev container, be sure to re-configure CMake build
+> with the convenience script.
 If you're on Windows, use git bash
 >
 > ```bash
 > ./cmake-default-init.sh